 M.A. in Applied Economics Program – This degree is not part of the Ph.D. program.
 If your goal is a Ph.D. in Economics, be sure to apply for that program.
 Courses in the M.A. in Applied Economics program are not transferrable to the Ph.D. program (and vice versa).

 Please note that M.A.
 Applied Economics candidates are not eligible for fellowships or assistantships.
 There are funds available for Texas residents with financial need through the "Graduate School Fund".
 You may find more information here: http://uh.edu/graduate-school/graduate-funding/.
 All you need to do is fill out FAFSA by the listed deadline.
-Most students who submitted FAFSA qualified for $3000-$5000/yr from this fund in 2018.
+Most students who submitted FAFSA typically qualified for $3000-$5000/yr from this fund.

 In addition, there are a small number of $1000 annual masters program scholarships available to highly-qualified applicants.
 Selection criteria include quality of previous academic record, GRE scores (if submitted), and potential for excellence in the field.
-All masters applications that are completed by April 15th will automatically be considered for a scholarship.
-There is no need to submit additional materials.
-(Note that for scholarship consideration your letters of recommendation may arrive after April 15th as long as recommender email addresses have been supplied and the application has been submitted).
+These will be awarded on a rolling basis.
+There is no need to submit additional materials, but due to the limited quantity the odds of obtaining one will be higher the earlier the application is submitted.

 Verification of Receipt of Materials

 Please do not contact the department to ask if your materials have been received.
 If you are having problems with the online process, you should contact the ApplyWeb (CollegeNet) Help Desk.

 Ph.D.
 Economics Program - The department Ph.D. program admissions committee begins review of applications in mid-February.
 Students being offered department assistantships will be contacted by email from early-March to mid-April.
 Once decisions have been reached on all other applicants, official admission (or rejection) letters from the Dean of the College of Liberal Arts and Social Sciences will be processed.